 Let’s proceed stepwise.

-How do you know which words you mispronounce?
+How to identify words you routinely mispronounce?

 Unless you listen, you won’t know how many pronunciation mistakes you’re making.